UnclePetros/OriFlagTess/README.md

-# OriFlagTess: Origami Flagstone tessellation molecule design tool
+## OriFlagTess

-OriFlagTess is a design software dedicated to construct single flagstone molecules.
+OriFlagTess is a design software dedicated to calculate and construct single flagstone molecules.